sanjib-12/LeetCode/README.md

 npm install
 ```

-## Development
+## Tools

-This project uses the following development tools:
+This project uses the following tools:

 -  **ESLint**: For linting JavaScript code.
 -  **Prettier**: For code formatting.